 How long does it take for an eating disorder to ruin your teeth?

-It can take about three years of erosion for damage to become apparent.
+Every case is different, and it also depends on the frequency of your purges.
+However, in general it can take about three years of erosion for damage to become apparent.

 Can you lose your teeth from bulimia?